 - Shoulder sprains (rotator cuff injuries)

-Our physio, James Masterson, has worked with professional football teams, local rugby teams and marathon runners and one of our chiropractors, Matthew Bennett, worked with Brighton and Hove Albion the British Alpine Ski Team.
+Our physio, James Masterson, has worked with professional football teams, local rugby teams and marathon runners and one of our chiropractors, Matthew Bennett, worked with Brighton and Hove Albion and the British Alpine Ski Team.

 What are sports injuries?